IDGA Tactical Vehicle Conference - Click Here!

 To provide Australian armed forces with an integrated communications system, the Australian Defence Force contracted with Boeing Defence Australia, a subsidiary of US-based Boeing, to deploy an integrated HF communications system throughout the country, replacing the separate HF communications systems operated by each service.

 The A$628 million (US$547 million) system – called the Modernized High Frequency Communications System (MHFCS) – provides the ADF with a nation-wide secure command and control network for all of the armed forces.
 The project is divided into two phases [pdf] – the MHFCS core system and the final system.
 The core system was delivered in October 2004, and the final system was introduced into service on Sept 24/09.
-Boeing expects Australia to formally accept the final system in March 2010.
+The Australia Minister of Defence Material and Science formally accept the final system from Boeing on May 13/10.

 Fixed and Mobile